LibrariesHacked/librarieshacked.github.io/_posts/2021-01-19-a-funding-idea.md

 Recording a video of myself was absurdly difficult.
 I managed to find software where I could record myself looking into a webcam without having to see the image, but it still made me horrendously anxious.
 After hours of trying to record a 1 minute video, with intermittent breaks to be sick, I finally completed it.
 Then without viewing it, I uploaded and deleted all traces.

 By some fluke, it may have been amazing.
 The best they watched.
 But it seems unlikely.
 The video application process was a good idea though.
-Judging a series of videos of each candidate must have been useful and immediate, rather than reading through applications.
+Judging a series of videos of each candidate must have been useful and immediate, rather than only reading through applications.
 But looking back on it I should have requested an alternative, a screenshare demo or something, despite being against the guidelines.

 On a positive note, the idea now lives within this blog!